AnthonyHongXiao/AnthonyHongXiao.github.io/content/blog/geometric_group_theory.md

 +++
 title = "Geometric Group Theory" date = "2024-01-12T14:08:23+08:00"

-#
-# description is optional
-#
-# description = "An optional description for SEO.
-If not provided, an automatically created summary will be used."

 tags = []

 +++

 There are some interesting materials in geometric group theory when I am doing research in computation of Ollivier-Ricci curvature of Cayley graphs: